Pureblueessentialsorg/pureblueessentials.com.au/content/shop/fiscr120/index.md

 height: 8
 width: 9
 ---
-We don't make this ourselves but have used this on our clients for many years with great success, so we want to share it with you too!
+We don't make this ourselves, but have used it in professional practice for many years with great success, so we want to share it with you too!

 Containing herbal extracts of arnica, hypericum, menthol, calendula and melaleuca in a solugel lotion.

 Massage in to muscles or joints for relief of general aches and pains.

 Also available in a 60gm tube.